A Mark, a Mission, a Brand, a Scar: Production

-Composition
+Music and lyrics

 Musically, A Mark, a Mission, a Brand, a Scar had been described as alternative rock, emo and pop rock, touching on elements of soft rock and hardcore punk, drawing comparison to Manic Street Preachers and Sunny Day Real Estate.
+Alternative Press considers it a "scene album", saying it "mixed the core of emo music with an upbeat flare."

-It saw Carrabba leave the solo acoustic sound of his earlier work for full-band instrumentation, though a few tracks were acoustically-driven.
+The album saw Carrabba leave the solo acoustic sound of his earlier work for full-band instrumentation, though a few tracks were acoustically driven.
 The verses sections are sung with a whisper, while the choruses are yelled, with the bridges being a mix of the two techniques; Carrabba's vocal was compared to Third Eye Blind frontman Stephan Jenkins.
 He came up with the album title while pondering on the meaning of Dashboard Confessional's name.

-Early acoustic versions of "Hands Down" appeared on the So Impossible EP and the MTV Unplugged 2.0 (2002) live album.
+Themes explored on the album include love, romance and desire.
+Carrabba successfully mixed the core of emo music with an upbeat flare Early acoustic versions of "Hands Down" appeared on the So Impossible EP and the MTV Unplugged 2.0 (2002) live album.
 The song, which was reminiscent of Jimmy Eat World, talks about being in love on the happiest day of your life.
 "Rapid Hope Loss" was written early in the writing process, and credited to Carrabba and Mike Stroud.
 The track is about not giving a second chance to an ex-lover.
 "Carry This Picture" was written in the Soho Grand Hotel in New York City.
 It talks about finding love at a resort town in Florida.
 "Ghost of a Good Thing" discusses a languishing relationship.
 "So Beautiful" talks about heavy drinking.
 Carrabba considered The closing track "Several Ways to Die Trying" serves as a critique of Hollywood.
 "This Old Wound" the darkest song he's ever written, and said it was "as literal as can be.
 I was having a day where I was like, 'How am I ever gonna get over this stuff?'"